sendecka/sendecka/README.md

 👋 Hello!
-I am a postgraduate specializing in Data Science in Python.
-I am passionate about discovering insights from data and applying machine learning to solve real-world problems.
-I will be happy to use my skills in a dynamic and innovative environment.
+I am ready to take on new challenges in the field of data analysis, where I can utilize and develop the skills acquired during my postgraduate studies, while also leveraging my knowledge in finance, accounting, and business.

 ## 🎓 Education:
-__* Postgraduate studies in Data Science in Python__() University of Warmia and Mazury in Olsztyn
+* Postgraduate studies in Data Science in Python() University of Warmia and Mazury in Olsztyn

-__* Postgraduate studies in Web Developer specialization__() Postgraduate studies in Web Developer specialization
+* Postgraduate studies in Web Developer specialization

-__* Master's degree in Finance and Accounting (specialization: Accounting and Financial Audit)__() Nicolaus Copernicus University in Toruń
+* Master's degree in Finance and Accounting (specialization: Accounting and Financial Audit) Nicolaus Copernicus University in Toruń

-__* Bachelor's degree in Economic Sciences (specialization: business economics)__() University of Warmia and Mazury in Olsztyn
+* Bachelor's degree in Economic Sciences (specialization: Business Economics) University of Warmia and Mazury in Olsztyn

 ## 📚 My Certifications